 from = symantec.com

-Important: If your email server responds to emails from [email protected] with a 553 or 550 response code (email "do-not-exist/invalid/inactive"), the VIP Service email gateway will add the email address to a Suppression List and no future emails will be sent.
-VIP Administrators will still see email sent to [email protected] message in the browser when requesting a temp password.
-Postmasters can confirm if there is any trace of the emails from [email protected] in the logs.
+Important: If your email server responds to emails from [email protected] with a 553 or 550 response code (email "do-not-exist/invalid/inactive"), the VIP Service email gateway spam prevention will block delivery to that email address for 24 hours.
+(VIP Administrators or end-users will still see a success message when requesting the email).
+Postmasters can review mail server logs for evidence of the emails from [email protected] in the logs.
 If there is no trace, first resolve the source of the 553 or 550 response.
-Then open a VIP support ticket and include your VIP Jhash, sample email addresses, and timestamps of when the password request was submitted.
-The VIP support team will verify (and remove) the suppression.

-If emails are not received to your email servers, please contact Symantec VIP support.
+If emails are not received on your email servers, please contact Symantec VIP support.